sergio-garkusha/Promin-App/README.md

 2. I will add react-navigation component later ✔️
 3. Let's use hard-coded text, then we can source it from somewhere ✔️
 4. Use designs and graphics similar to official Ukrainian sites ✔️
-5. Finish all the screens ⬅️ YOU ARE HERE
+5. Finish all the screens ✔️
 6. Caching and sourcing for texts
-7. 🔜 Release 1 - iOS and Android
+7. Videos for kids ✔️
-8. Videos for kids
+8. Release 1 - iOS and Android ⬅️ YOU ARE HERE
 9. Reliable CMS integration
 10. Adding more articles and partner websites